Session Types Available for the MSS Annual Meeting

 Roundtable Sessions

-This less formal and smaller session type is appropriate for presentation and discussion of research proposals and works in progress.
+Roundtables are smaller and less formal sessions that are appropriate for presentation and discussion of research proposals and works in progress.
 This format gives scholars who are in the early research stages a formal opportunity to present their research.
 These roundtables provide a low stress opportunity to receive feedback on initial research ideas, pilot studies, research restarts, and other works in progress.
 Unlike formal paper presentations, roundtables focus on discussion among participants rather than formal presentation styles.
 Audio-visual not available.

 Poster Presentations